projectsbyif/openapis/pages/potential-open-apis-for-the-telecoms-sector.md

 There are some considerations for implementing this API:

 * How would companies deciding whether to accept a new account holder?
-* Who gets to authorize removing an account holder – the person leaving, the group or something else?
+* Who gets to authorise removing an account holder – the person leaving, the group or someone else?

 ### Access to service-specific usage data